About studying abroad

 △ Studying abroad alone is not enough to be evaluated

-△ It is necessary to know the selection schedule
+. △ It is necessary to be aware of the selection schedule.

 friend